NighTzy-Godz/harmony-backend/README.md

 >**Note**
 > Please refer on [Cloudinary Section](#cloudinary-instructions) on how to get the variables that starts with **CLOUDINARY**.
 Also you need those 3 cloudinary variables in order to work the images that you will upload on the server.

+# CRUCIAL

+After you finished all the Installations, environment variables, you must configure the admin first, because when you register on patient / doctor without the admin, it will throw an error saying `Admin did not found`.

+So in your root directory, go to the folder `util` and find the `seeds.js`.
+Change the value depending on your needs, kindly look at the image below for reference.
+![Instructions]

 ## Contact